dakotamm/research_blog/_posts/2024-03-27-planning-skagit-prelim.md

 ## Skagit River Decadal Correlations

 For the PECS abstract and after follow-up conversations after Ocean Sciences, I have started to look at Skagit River correlation with decadal trends in our big 3: DO, salinity, and temperature.
+Here I'm using the Mount Vernon USGS gauge.
 Here's a MONSTER PLOT!!!

 <p style="text-align:center;"><img src="https://github.com/dakotamm/dakotamm.github.io/assets/55995675/17247b7f-0278-49ff-9bfa-b65fa164a1f7" width="800"/><br>Fig 1.
 Selected decadal average DO profiles with Skagit yearly and decadal mean discharge.</p><br>